YelyzavetaM/kottans-frontend/README.md

 ### What was new to me

-- most of the commands were new, especially redirection
+- most of the commands were new, especially those with redirection

 ### What surprised me

--  the redirect part and the part with configuring the environment really impressed.
+-  the redirect part and the part with configuring the environment really impressed me.
 Had no idea before that it is possible to do!

 ### What I intend to use in future